 Fan flirting 2.0: Decipher the code

 The second way to flirt via fan was to purchase a fan made for that very purpose.
-The Ladies Conversation Fan, for instance, was essentially a fancy morris code instrument in which an elaborate pattern of tapping on elbows would produce the desired message to a suitor.
+The Ladies Conversation Fan, for instance, was essentially a fancy morse code instrument in which an elaborate pattern of tapping on elbows would produce the desired message to a suitor.
 The method was as follows:

 Position 1: Hold fan in left hand and touch the right arm = letters A – E